tundish/theatre_of_spud/tos/dlg/act0/room.rst

 .. condition:: PLAYER.state tos.map.Map.Location.balcony

-|PLAYER| is standing on the narrow balcony behind the Auditorium.
+|PLAYER| is standing on the narrow Balcony behind the Auditorium.

 Through a door is the Lighting Box.
 Downstairs is the Bar.